 When you write an article you may not proof read it because you are ‘too close’ to the text.
 Your eye may skip over small details because you are very familiar with the content.
 Therefore get someone else to read the material, even if it is a family member.
 They may be able to query assumptions of knowledge you have made or can find omitted words etc. [I had an editor review the text of my 900-page book Strategic Public Relations and he made various useful suggestions on how to improve the text.]
 So don’t be too proud or too busy to get someone else to review your text.

 The fact that your CEO got an award is not news – unless the award was for something major.
-When you’re writing a press release, always ask: “Why should the publication’s readers care about this product/service/milestone?” and “What value does it provide to readers?” and “What problem does it solve?”
+When aiming to write an effective news release, always ask: “Why should the publication’s readers care about this product/service/milestone?” and “What value does it provide to readers?” and “What problem does it solve?”
 If you don’t have an answer, then it’s not newsworthy.

 News releases are not sales letters or marketing brochures.
 So take out the “you,” “we,” and “us,” especially as reportage should be in the third person.
-Don’t use overly hyped words such as “leading” and “breakthrough.”
+Don’t use overly hyped words such as “leading,” “breakthrough,” and “excited.”
 Refrain from peppering it with flowery adjectives to describe your organization.
 These just repel reporters.
 Just stick to the facts.

 You might have something worth reporting, but if it’s all facts and figures, your readers won’t see it.
 Their eyes will already have glazed over unless you provide a human interest angle to the data, such as insights into the situation of a specific person affected.
 Always tell a story.
 Complement facts with quotes that express insight or convey an emotional reaction to the data.
-Frame your release around a challenge that was or can be overcome, a problem that was or can be solved.
+For an effective news release frame the focus of a story around a challenge that was or can be overcome, a problem that was or can be solved.
 That’s how you portray your company as a hero—by showing, through storytelling, how it has helped or can help others, and not by indulging in self-praise.

 If you don’t state your point in the first paragraph, editors will toss out your release before getting to the second.
 Sometimes you might want to lead with an anecdote.
 That’s OK, as long as it’s related to the point of the release.
 It should also be interesting enough to make readers want to know what happens next.
 It should flow smoothly to the second paragraph, where the big reveal takes place.
 And it should be short.
 If your release is about an anti-stroke campaign, you should hit the campaign within 3-4 sentences.

 A headline can make or break a release.
 Advertising guru David Ogilvy once said that on average, five times as many people read the headline as they do the body copy.
 So if you don’t sell something in your headline, you’ve wasted 80 % of your money.
 It’s the same with a news release that you’re selling to reporters.
-A news-like headline communicates direct benefits that are relevant to your target audience.
+An effective news release headline communicates direct benefits that are relevant to your target audience.
 It’s not cryptic, promotional, or overly clever.

 Stick to a single page, no more than 400 words or thereabouts if possible.
 Summarize the key point in the first paragraph.
 You can link it to a high-profile issue or event and immediately connect it with the product, service, or cause you wish to publicize.
 Include a paragraph with statistics from reputable sources for credibility and context, energize it with a quote or two; and then end with some boilerplate text about your company.
 That’s it.

 Don’t write “myocardial infarction” if you can write “heart attack.”
-Don’t write “remunerate” when “pay” works just as well.
+Don’t write “remunerate” or “compensation” when you are simply talking about “pay.”
 Unless you’re writing to colleagues (and sometimes even if you are), jargon makes you sound pompous and difficult to relate to.
 It also forces reporters to look up certain terms (in which case they might just drop your material).
 It’s also not search-friendly, because search engines favor natural language.

 The news release is still the workhorse of many PR campaigns, even after social media has allowed businesses to engage directly with customers.
 The fact that people know a journalist wrote about your topic lends credibility that your own blogging, newsletter-writing, and Facebook and Twitter posting just can’t match.